Calcite - Mineral Properties, Photos and Occurence

 Of all sedimentary minerals, calcite is probably the most widespread, contributing a full 2% to the volume of the Earth's crust.
 It occurs in endless crystal forms with many different colors.
 With such variety it is not surprising that some collectors specialize on calcite alone.

 Calcite is calcium carbonate (CaCO3) and belongs to trigonal (rhombohedral) crystal system.
 It occurs in a wide variety of crystal habits - rhombohedrons, scalenohedrons, tabular and prismatic crystals and just about everything in between.
 Calcite also exhibits several twinning types.
-Such variability results in several thousand known crystal forms of calcite.
+Such variability results in several thousands known crystal forms of calcite!

 Calcite's structure easily accommodates significant amounts of Mg, Fe, Ba, Sr, as well as smaller amounts of Co, Mn, Pb, Zn and many other elements.
 Elevated content of Co causes the pink coloration; structural defects are probably the reason for the blue.

 Physical Properties of Calcite

 Pure calcite is transparent and colorless but also occurs in white, gray, yellow, orange, red, brown, black, or rarely, also blue.
 Calcite defines the hardness 3 on Moh's scale with specific gravity 2.71 g/cm3.
 It has vitreous luster and perfect cleavage in three dimensions.
 If you strike a piece of calcite with a hammer, it will split into many small rhombohedrons along its cleavage planes.

 Calcite readily dissolves in diluted hydrochloric acid or vinegar.
 It is also slightly soluble in water, which causes dissolution and reprecipitation of calcite along fissures in limestone rocks.
 These processes lead to the formation of karst landscape with famous caves and dripstones.
 Similar processes cause the corrosion of concrete.

 The pure transparent calcite variety with clearly visible birefringence (double refraction) is called Iceland spar.
 The birefringence effect was first described on calcite by a Danish scientist Rasmus Bartholin in 1669.
 The Iceland spar calcite is used in some special optical systems.
 Calcite often shows phosphorescence and fluorescence: some even display fluorescence in both short and long wave UV.

 Origin of Calcite